 The second problem with the argument is that the premise is false.
 Natural selection was not invented by Charles Darwin.
 We have already seen that the concept is found in Scripture, and therefore predates Darwin by millennia.
 Furthermore, a scholarly treatment of the concept of natural selection was written by Edward Blyth in 1835 – and he was a creationist.

 Indeed, when we examine Blyth’s writings from 1835-1837 we see all of the elements of natural selection, decades before the publication of Darwin’s “Origin of Species” and all from a creationist perspective.
 For example, Blyth recognized that species had the capacity to diversify such that offspring are not identical to the parents.
-Yet, those individuals with traits best suited to their environment (which Blyth calls the “most typical and perfect individuals”) were most likely to survive and reproduce.
+Yet, those individuals with traits best suited to their environment (which Blyth calls the “most typical and perfect individuals”) were most likely to survive and reproduce in greater numbers.
 He states the following: